-Welling Clinic offers specially formulated Homeopathy treatment for Crohn’s Disease.
-The treatment protocol has been developed after an exhaustive in-house research.
+Welling Clinic offers specially formulated tailor-made Homeopathy treatment for Crohn’s Disease.
+The treatment protocol has been developed after exhaustive in-house research.
 You too can be benefitted by our expertise in the treatment of Crohn’s Disease and get complete recovery.

 What is Crohn’s Disease?

 Crohn’s disease, also known as Crohn syndrome and Regional enteritis, is a type of inflammatory bowel disease (IBD) that may affect any part of the gastrointestinal tract from mouth to anus, especially the colon and ileum, associated with ulcers and fistulae.

 Crohn’s disease can be both painful and debilitating, and sometimes may lead to life-threatening complications.

 Causes of Crohn’s disease

 The exact cause of Crohn’s disease remains unknown.
 Previously, diet and stress were suspected, but now doctors know that these factors may aggravate but don’t cause Crohn’s disease.

 A number of factors, such as heredity and a malfunctioning immune system, likely play a role in its development.

 Immune system -Usually, cells of the immune system defend the body from harmful microbes — bacteria, viruses, fungi, and other foreign substances — that have entered it.
 Many microbes are helpful, especially for digestion.
 And so the immune system leaves them alone.